-3.1 Review of Multi-Channel Radio-Frequency Interconnects
+3.1 Radio-Frequency Interconnects

-Multi-channel multi-band interconnections have already been demonstrated on board and chip levels [13, 14], and recently for 3D integrated circuits [15].
-The radio-frequency [1] interconnection is one of such type of interconnection.
+The prototypes of multi-channel radio-frequency interconnection have been shown in [3, 8].
 As shown in Figure 6 of an on-chip RF interconnect, the digital signal is first mixed with an RF carrier by a transmitter, and then coupled via a capacitive coupler into the interconnect, which is a transmission medium such as a coplanar waveguide (CPW) or a microstrip transmission line (MTL).
 The RF signal is transmitted bidirectionally along the interconnect, and picked up by multiple receivers via capacitive couplers and demodulated to obtain the original digital signal.
-Compared to the traditional interconnect, the RF interconnection has several advantages, such as low loss and distortion [1], immunity to digital switching noise [16] and less switching noise [16].
-More importantly, a single RF interconnection can be simultaneously shared by several communication channels with multi-access techniques such as frequency-division (FDMA) and code-division (CDMA).
-By allocating frequency bands, FDMA allows multiple channels operated at different frequencies simultaneously access the interconnect without interfering with each other.
-CDMA further allows each frequency channel to be divided into subchannel by different encoding and real-time reconfiguration by changing the spreading codes.
+An RF interconnects can be shared by multiple transmitters.